-A short minded review of ‘The Fisherman’ by Chigozie Abioma.
+Book Review: A quick look at novel ‘The Fisherman’ by Chigozie Abioma.

 ‘The Fisherman’ ‘by Chigozie Obiama set in the fictional small town of Akure in the contemporary 90s follows the story of four brothers who face striking, dark changes in their relationship and family life while adjusting to the political changes that take place around them.